mertalbaba/mertalbaba.github.io/_pages/about.md

 <br>

 ## research
-*How can we enable robots and physical characters autonomously acquire new skills?* I develop multimodal imitation learning approaches that combine (inverse) reinforcement learning, vision language models (VLMs), and vision transformers.
-Ultimately, I aim to enable humanoid agents, virtual or physical, to master a wide range of tasks by learning from just a handful of demonstrations or even from raw generated data alone.
-I’m particularly interested in **both** **robotics** and **realistic avatar animation** (e.g., character simulation).
+*How can we enable robots and physical characters autonomously acquire new skills?* I develop multimodal imitation learning approaches that **combine (inverse) reinforcement learning**, **vision language models (VLMs)**, and **pretrained generative models**.
+Ultimately, I aim to enable humanoid agents, virtual or physical, to master a wide range of tasks by learning from just a handful of demonstrations or even from generated data alone.
+I’m particularly interested in both **robotics** and **realistic avatar animation** (e.g., character simulation).

 In addition to my work in generative imitation learning, I have **7+ years** of experience in **reinforcement learning** and **imitation learning** to model human behavior in multi-agent settings.
 I also remain interested in multi-agent settings, where game-theoretic principles can enhance both **reinforcement** and **imitation learning**.